Mortal Kombat (2011 video game): Development

-Promotion
+Improving upon the introduction of a film-inspired "Story mode" in Mortal Kombat vs. DC Universe, Netherealm Studios greatly increased the number and sophisitcation of staff working on Mortal Kombat's story mode.
+Ed Boon motivated the development team to tell the " [...] stories that we've been telling through text, endings in the arcade, and other not as sophisticated forms of media [...]" through a cinematic lens similarly to how they crafted the "Story Mode" of Mortal Kombat vs. DC Universe.
+According to Marty Stoltz, from the beginning of development, storyboard artists and animators were involved with every aspect of the game at some level:

+Ed Boon, who initially pitched the story mode to his team during the development of Mortal Kombat vs. DC Universe, viewed the single-player mode as a major source of appeal to casual fans who would have otherwise not paid attention to a fighting game.

+Marketing

 On August 31, 2010, a teaser trailer "Shadows" debuted on IGN, featuring a track "Another Way to Die" from the band Disturbed's album Asylum.
 On September 28, 2010, the slogan "Kombat Begins In ..." appeared with a clock counting down on the Mortal Kombat official website, the countdown ending on Monday October 11, 2010.
 At the conclusion of the countdown, a link to the Facebook page was added to the website and an accompanying Facebook application was also released that showcased a teaser trailer for the game.

 On October 4, 2010, the "Environment Bio" trailer of the Mortal Kombat arena, The Pit, was released to explain the in-game backstory on its origins and evolution.
 Similar videos featuring The Living Forest, the Dead Pool, and Kahn's Coliseum were released afterward, also explaining background information on the stages.
 In a similar fashion, character profile videos were released for Scorpion, Sub-Zero, Mileena, Liu Kang and Raiden.
 In April 2011, Playboy models Jo Garcia and Brittney Palmer (dressed as Mileena and Kitana, respectively) promoted the game in a sponsored vlog advertisement.
 In April 2011, Bespoke Arcades created a series of arcade machines to promote the game at the Gadget Show Live 2011.
 In April 2012, two live-action cosplay trailers featuring Rachelle Glover (Kitana) and Danni Levy (Mileena) were released; they were later combined into one commercial video titled "Fight Anywhere".

 On March 8, 2011, a demo version of the game was released for download globally, initially exclusively for PlayStation Plus members.
 The demo (an arcade ladder with single- or two-player capability) showcases four characters (Johnny Cage, Mileena, Scorpion and Sub-Zero) and the stages The Living Forest and The Pit.
 Performance Design Products sponsored the inaugural National Mortal Kombat Championship, which took place in Las Vegas in May 2011.
 Mortal Kombat was also internationally presented in the 2011 Evolution Championship Series (Evo), being recognized as a "main tournament fighting game".
 "Professional gamers" Justin Wong (winner of the PDP championship) and Carl 'Perfect Legend' White (the Evo 2011 champion) spoke positively of Mortal Kombat's place in future tournament events.